How to grind a wood carving knife blade

 Best sanding belts

 Good belts are very important too.
 I prefer Norton Blaze and similar premium brand ceramic belts for initial grinding of wood carving knives due to their wonderful high cutting speed and extremely long life.To get best life and cutting speed use very high surface speeds and high pressures.
 These belts do not mind being used to round off sharp features and love nothing more then to eat steel as fast as you can feed it in.
-You can rough a knife to shape in under a minute with enough horsepower behind one of these belts.
-I personally have made over 100 1" to 3" blades on a single belt and only then is it deem worn out.
+You can rough a small wood carving knife to shape in under a minute with enough horsepower behind one of these belts.
+I personally have made over 100 1" to 2" blades on a single belt and only then is it deemed worn out.

 Trizact belts for 220 grit and higher up to 2000 grit excel at low pressure grinding and will become quickly grooved/worn out if you use them at high pressures or try to smooth out sharp edges.
 Trizact belts also cut very cool, especially at lower speeds.